 WHERE: New York, USA

-ABOUT THE FESTIVAL: Human Rights Watch is one of the world’s leading independent organizations dedicated to defending and protecting human rights.
-We work tenaciously to lay the legal and moral groundwork for deep rooted change and fight to bring greater justice and security to people around the world.
-Through our Human Rights Watch Film Festival we bear witness to human rights violations and create a forum for courageous individuals on both sides of the lens to empower audiences with the knowledge that personal commitment can make a difference.
+Human Rights Watch is one of the world’s leading independent organizations dedicated to defending and protecting human rights.
+Through the Human Rights Watch Film Festival we bear witness to human rights violations and create a forum for courageous individuals on both sides of the lens to empower audiences with the knowledge that personal commitment can make a difference.
 The film festival brings to life human rights abuses through storytelling in a way that challenges each individual to empathize and demand justice for all people.

 The 30 Anniversary of the Human Rights Watch Film Festival in New York City will showcase 13 timely and provocative films, from June 13 to 20, 2019.